je-yun/g-impact.github.io/team/arya-vazhaparambilsasi.md

 ---

 ## Research Interests
-My research interests include climate change, AI modeling, climate extremes, subseasonal-to-seasonal prediction, and monsoon variability.
+My research interests include climate change, AI modeling, climate extremes, and subseasonal-to-seasonal prediction.
 I'm currently focused on studying temperature extremes, particularly heat waves, and their predictability associated with intra-seasonal oscillations using AI weather models.
 I'm also interested in exploring the impacts of climate extremes on people and society.

 ## Selected Publications